lteresah/AMLS-GraphDatabase/Stage2/README.md

 #### Lesson 2.2: The generated code is meant to be run as an _implicit transaction_, and the default transaction type in Neo4j Browser is _explicit_.

-The parts of the code that can only be run in implicit transactions need to be commented out and/or replaced.
-Namely, the line at the end of a query that iterates through the rows of a CSV
+The parts of the code that can only be run as implicit transactions need to be commented out and/or replaced.
+Namely, the lines at the end of a query that read:

      IN TRANSACTIONS OF 10000 ROWS;

-needs to commented out and replaced by a semicolon.
+need to commented out and replaced by a semicolon.
 See documentary on [implicit vs explicit transactions](https://neo4j.com/docs/cypher-manual/current/introduction/cypher-neo4j/#cypher-neo4j-transactions).

 ### 2.2.3: Figuring out how to implement the :THEN relationship

+Once I was able to recreate what I built with the Neo4j Workshop, it was time to figure out how to implement what the Workshop could not do.
+The steps I took were as follows:

+**Step 1:** Added secondary labels called "Operation" to all the operation nodes by changing

+     MERGE (n: name_of_operation { `UID_property_name`: row.`row_label_containing_UID` })

+  to

+     MERGE (n: Operation:name_of_operation { `UID_property_name`: row.`row_label_containing_UID` })

+  Additional labels were added for certain operations.

+**Step 2:** Searched the internet for ideas on how to implement the time dependent relationship (:THEN).

+**Step 3:** Modified the code found toward the bottom of this [webpage](https://community.neo4j.com/t/how-to-create-relationships-between-consecutive-nodes-based-on-date-property/29372/7) to fit the needs of our database.

+**Step 4:** Added the block of code to the end of the script to run after all other nodes and relationships have been created.

+#### CYPHER Script Version 2, CSV Files Version 2, and Database Model Version 2 (Full Success)

+The script went through several iterations before reaching its final form ([Version 2.0]()).
+It is meant to be run with [Version 2 of the CSV files](), which removed redundant information about **OTC (Over the Counter) Ingredients** (formerly **Ingredients**) from the **Mix** operation and stored the information in a separate CSV file.